Flag of Peru: Naval jack

-The naval jack (bandera de proa) is not based on the triband; it is a square flag, consisting of a white square with the coat of arms (Escudo de Armas) on a red field.
+The naval jack (bandera de proa) is not based on the triband.
+It is a square flag, consisting of a white square with the coat of arms (Escudo de Armas) on a red field.
 It is used on warships, usually with the ensign of the highest-ranking officer on board above it.

 History

 Proposed flag of 1820

 During the Viceroyalty of Peru, the colonial-era Spanish flag flew over Peru.
 In 1820, during the struggle for independence, British-born General William Miller hoisted in Tacna the first flag that represented the emerging country.
-Though the original flag itself is now lost, it was described as navy blue, defaced with a golden sun representing Inti.
+Though the original flag itself is now lost, it was described as navy blue with a golden sun in the center representing Inti.

 Flag of 1820

 The first flag of the Republic of Peru was created by General José de San Martín, and officially decreed on 21 October 1820.
 It is diagonally quartered, with white upper and lower fields, and the others red.
 The flag was defaced with an oval-shaped laurel crown in the center, surrounding a sun rising behind mountains by the sea.
 The symbolism of the flag's colors is uncertain, but according to Peruvian author Abraham Valdelomar, San Martín, having arrived on the coast of southern Pisco, was inspired by the colors of parihuanas, red-and-white flamingos.
 Historians of the early Peruvian Republic, such as Leguía y Martínez and Pareja Paz Soldán, give a different explanation, suggesting that San Martín took the red from the flag of Chile and the white from the flag of Argentina, recognizing the provenance of the men of the liberation army.
 Historian Jorge Fernández Stoll thinks in 1820 San Martin was in favor of a constitutional monarchy, and he chose to use monarchical symbols and colors: Castile used the red and white colors for many years, the old flag of the viceroyalty the cross of Burgundy was red and white and the flag's diagonal lines mimicked the cross shape, the red color was the royal symbol of the mascaipacha of Inca kings and of the ensign of the Spanish king at that time.
 The flag proved difficult to adopt due to its complex construction; without standardized measurements in place at the time, a triangular flag proved difficult to build.